metadatadriven/typescript-101/README.md

 If there is not types for the module then you will need to create your own (outside scope of this project).
 But see the [Typescript documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/templates/module-d-ts.html)

+## Typescript code documentation

+[TSDoc](https://tsdoc.org/) is a proposal to standardize the doc comments used in TypeScript code, so that different tools can extract content without getting confused by each other's markup.
+It builds on [JSDoc](https://jsdoc.app/) for Javascript.